Go for the gold! Black gold! And we don’t mean Jed Clampett’s kind of black gold. Rich compost is a garden essential.

 - Bin 3 – Ready as compost

-If you want more details on the GardensAll 3-bin composting system, tune into this video chat with Coleman Alderson, below.
+If you want more details on the GardensAll 3-bin composting system, tune into this video chat with Coleman Alderson, further below.

 In the video Coleman talks about why he’s skeptical about the efficacy of the tumbler compost systems.
 If you have a tumbler compost system that’s working well, please let us know.
 We don’t yet have direct experience with this and it would be great to chat with an objective source who does.
 Perhaps they’re improving upon these, such as with the two chambered versions.